sudo-self/PiRa1n-OS/README.md

 # piRa1n-OS
-piRa1n-OS is an OS based on Raspberry Pi OS with [piRa1n](https://github.com/raspberryenvoie/piRa1n) and [piRa1n-web](https://github.com/raspberryenvoie/piRa1n-web) pre-installed.
+piRa1n-OS is an OS based on Raspberry Pi OS with [piRa1n](https://github.com/raspberryenvoie/piRa1n) and [piRa1n-web](https://github.com/raspberryenvoie/piRa1n-web) pre-installed.\
+This repository is a fork of [pi-gen](https://github.com/RPi-Distro/pi-gen) from [RPi-Distro](https://github.com/RPi-Distro).

 ## How to use piRa1n?
 Check [this link](https://github.com/raspberryenvoie/piRa1n) for instructions on how to use piRa1n.